-SpareBank 1 SR-Bank is the leading financial group in Southern and Western Norway.
-As of 31 December 2016, it was the fifth-largest bank in Norway in terms of consolidated assets.
+SpareBank 1 SR-Bank is the leading financial group in Southern and Western Norway and the fifth-largest bank in Norway in terms of consolidated assets.
 The financial group provides a range of products and services, including traditional banking services such as loans, insurance and savings products, as well as securities trading, accounting services and estate agency services for retail as well as corporate customers.
-As of 30 June 2017, its consolidated assets (including loans transferred to covered bond companies) totalled NOK 232.2 billion.
+As of 30 September 2017, its consolidated assets (including loans transferred to covered bond companies) totalled NOK 233 billion.